-So, of course, I’m going to practice my feature writing skills while talking about an important issue in the community- and the world to be honest, at the same time.
+So, of course, I’m going to practice my writing skills while talking about an important issue in the community- and the world to be honest, at the same time.
 We’ll call this an op-ed.

 At the other end of this spectrum is what’s known as “chronic homelessness”.
 These are people that have been homeless for over 3 years, some for decades.
 Individuals experiencing chronic homelessness can no longer (or in some cases, never could) support themselves on their own.
 They no longer have the skills necessary to contribute to society that many of us take for granted.
 Mundane tasks that seem common sense to many, become serious challenges: holding down a job, taking the trash out, mowing the lawn, paying bills on time.
-Individuals experiencing chronic homelessness need long term, intensive support.
+Individuals experiencing chronic homelessness need long-term, intensive support.
 In terms of LTHC, this can come in the form of permanent supportive housing services.
 These are small inexpensive apartments with assistive services provided that have been established with the chronically homeless in mind.
-They are cheap living quarters with many services provided to the residents.

 But- why?
 Why are they homeless?
 Why can’t they do something as easy as take the trash out every week or pay an electric bill?
 Why can’t they just get a job?